Kingdom of the Monarchs Photo Itinerary

 As we learn about efforts to preserve the fragile forest ecosystem that is the key to the monarchs' survival, we find that our visit is one way to assist, demonstrating to the local people that ecotourism can be a more viable and sustainable source of economic sustenance than logging.
 As Mexican butterfly

 Day 4: El Rosario Sanctuary / Avandaro

 Return to El Rosario to observe the butterflies in the morning light.
 The largest of the monarch sanctuaries in the region, El Rosario offers the best opportunity to view great numbers of monarchs in one location.
 After lunch in Angangueo, we drive to a vacation resort set within a lush forest in Avandaro, which means "dream place" in the Tarascan Indian language.

 Day 5: Valle de Bravo / Cosmovitral Botanical Garden / Mexico City

 Visit Bridal Veil waterfall and get tips from our Expedition Leader for how to obtain the best shots of the falls and spray.
 Or choose to relax at the hotel and enjoy the pool and spa.
 Continue to Valle de Bravo, an inviting colonial resort town on a tranquil lake.
 White stucco houses with red-tile roofs are covered in bougainvillea while brilliant flowers in the Plaza Independencia attract a multitude of birds.
 Enjoy lunch overlooking the lake, and join your Expedition Leader on a walk through the town center and its lively market, popular with locals and visitors alike.
 On our return journey to Mexico City this afternoon, stop in Toluca, originally a 13th-century indigenous settlement, to visit Cosmovitral Botanical Garden.
 The building, which houses 500 plant species from Mexico and around the world, glows with light filtered through stained-glass panels created by Tolucan artist Leopoldo Flores.
 Say farewell over a Mexican feast before returning to the capital this evening for a late check-in to our hotel.

 Day 6: Mexico City / Depart

-Our monarch butterfly tour concludes with a transfer to the airport for flights home, or to Puerto Vallarta for our Humpback Whale Extension.
+Our monarch butterfly tour concludes with a transfer to the airport for flights home.